 What is the Australian State of the Environment Report?

-Australia’s State of the Environment (SoE) Report is a national assessment that brings together science and data as well as First Nations perspectives to provide a big-picture view of the health of our environment.
-It helps track how our natural systems are changing over time and what that means for communities, ecosystems, and the economy.
+Australia’s State of the Environment (SoE) Report is a national assessment that brings together the best available science, data and First Nations knowledge to provide a comprehensive picture of the condition of our environment.
+It helps track how our natural systems are changing and what that means for communities, ecosystems and the economy.

 The next State of the Environment Report (SoE26) is due to be provided to the Minister for the Environment and Water in December 2026.